 Hopping Gnome Brewing Company

 One of Wichita's newest breweries, Hopping Gnome Brewing has a simple mission: to brew a variety of craft beers with high quality ingredients.
 The Gnome is home to many live music acts and activities such as beer & coloring and Cards Against Humanity night.
 Hopping Gnome even features local artists' work during Final Friday.
-They also will usually have one of the various food trucks parked out front to give you something tasty to snack on while you enjoy your brew.
+Located right next door to Piatto Neapolitan Pizzeria you can grab a pie to enjoy with your beer!
+They also will often times have local food trucks parked out front.

 Beers on tap: 6